On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Generalized robotics equation

-where we dropped its dependency on the kinematic parameters for better readability. \end{assumption}
+of the forward kinematic map $F$, wherein we have dropped the dependency on the kinematic parameters for better readability. \end{assumption}

 \paragraph{Discussion of the standing Assumption~\ref{Assumption:IndependentJacobian}.} In order to understand the prerequisites for the standing Assumption~\ref{Assumption:IndependentJacobian}, consider the following: Usually, the origins of the body-fixed frames are chosen at the joints between the bodies.
-Then, the Assumption~\ref{Assumption:IndependentJacobian} is fulfilled if the forward kinematic map $F$ and therewith the poses of the joints relative to each other are independent of the distributions of mass of the bodies that are linking them.
-That is, time dependency of the inertial parameters while Assumption~\ref{Assumption:IndependentJacobian} holds and with the body-fixed frames located at the joints, can be understood as the effect of time-dependent change of the distributions of mass of the links between the joints that neither does affect the positions nor the orientations of the joints relative to each other.
-As a remarkable consequence of this, provided that the body-fixed frames are located at the joints, arbitrary change with time of the distribution of mass of an end-effector does not interfere with the validity of the standing Assumption~\ref{Assumption:IndependentJacobian}, since end-effectors do not serve as links between joints.
+Then, Assumption~\ref{Assumption:IndependentJacobian} is fulfilled if the forward kinematic map $F$ and therewith the poses of the joints relative to each other are independent of the mass densities of the bodies that are linking them.
+That is, time dependency of the inertial parameters while Assumption~\ref{Assumption:IndependentJacobian} holds and with the body-fixed frames located at the joints, can be understood as the effect of time-dependent change of the mass densities of the links between the joints that neither affects the positions nor the orientations of the joints relative to each other.
+As a remarkable consequence of this, provided that the body-fixed frames are located at the joints, arbitrary change with time of the mass density of an end-effector does not interfere with the validity of the standing Assumption~\ref{Assumption:IndependentJacobian}, since end-effectors do not serve as links between joints.